inferno-framework/inferno-framework.github.io/community/test-kits.md

 # Test Kit Registry

 The Test Kit Registry includes all Test Kits currently registered with the Inferno Team, along with a link to the associated source code and publicly hosted server, if available.
-The list of all Inferno Test Kits that are publicly available on GitHub can be [found here](https://github.com/inferno-framework/inferno-core/network/dependents).
+There is a list of [publicly available Inferno Test Kits](https://github.com/inferno-framework/inferno-core/network/dependents) on GitHub.

 If you are interested in adding your Test Kit to this table, [Contact Us](/about/who.html) or open a [Pull Request](https://github.com/inferno-framework/inferno-framework.github.io/blob/main/community/test-kits.md).